cncf/communitygroups/README.md

 ### **Ask for help**

-If you have any other questions, you can ask them in the [CNCF Slack](https://cloud-native.slack.com/).
+If you have any other questions, you can ask them in the [CNCF Slack](https://app.slack.com/client/T08PSQ7BQ/C015WPLD3F1).

 How to apply?
 -------------

 -	The Cloud Native Community Group has to be created following the best practices, decribed above.
+- Visit https://community.cncf.io/, and Click "Log In" in the top right; you will be redirected to the Linux Foundation sign in.
+Use your credentials or create a new account.
--	If all the requirements above are satisfied, please apply via filling the [form](https://forms.gle/HaTM3d5vbHWop8qQ6).
+-	Please provide additional information via filling the [form](https://forms.gle/HaTM3d5vbHWop8qQ6).

+Once completed, CNCF staff will provide you with an access to your group.

 ### FAQ